Lordstown Assembly

 The Lordstown Complex is a factory building and automotive manufacturing plant in Lordstown, Ohio, U.S. Lordstown is an industrial suburb of Youngstown, Ohio.

 It was a General Motors automobile factory from 1966 to 2019, comprising three facilities: Vehicle Assembly, Metal Center, and Paint Shop.
 Lordstown was opened to build compact cars for Chevrolet, the Vega/Monza, Cavalier, Cobalt, Cruze, and their rebadged variants, mostly for Pontiac.
 The plant also built the Chevrolet van and its GMC variant (Handi-Bus/Handi-Van, Rally Van and Vandura) until 1995.

-In November 2019, the plant was sold to Lordstown Motors which plans to manufacture the Lordstown Endurance electric pickup truck there.
+In November 2019, the plant was sold to Lordstown Motors which produced to manufacture the Lordstown Endurance electric pickup truck there from 2022 to 2023.

 In 2022, Foxconn purchased the plant.
-It plans to manufacture the Lordstown Endurance and the Fisker Pear there.
+They planned to manufacture the Fisker Pear there, however, these were scrapped following the bankruptcy of Fisker in 2024.

 History

 Early years

-Originally farmland owned by a local resident, a representative for GM purchased the property in 1955 on GM's behalf, but at the time wouldn't divulge specifics except it would be for manufacturing and that its location along the then-new Ohio Turnpike made it an ideal location for the plant.
-GM would publicly announce plans for the plant on March 19, 1956 for Chevrolet, with plans to build the division's entire model line except the Chevrolet Task Force and heavy duty trucks, the latter then exclusively built at Willow Run Assembly.
-Despite plans to open the plant by 1957, the construction began in 1964 and the first Impala rolled off the line on April 28th, 1966.
+GM representatives purchased the farmland in 1955, but at the time wouldn't divulge specifics except that it was for manufacturing and that its location along the then new Ohio Turnpike made it an ideal location for the plant.
+GM publicly announced plans for the plant on March 19, 1956, for Chevrolet, with plans to build the division's entire model line except the Chevrolet Task Force and heavy duty trucks, the latter then exclusively built at Willow Run Assembly.
+Despite plans to open the plant by 1957, the construction began in 1964 and the first Impala rolled off the line on April 28, 1966.

 The plant's initial products were Chevrolet's full-size lineup (Caprice, Impala, Bel Air, Biscayne), then America's best-selling vehicle, as well as the first generation Pontiac Firebird.
-The Firebird and Chevrolet's full-size models would be moved to other plants by 1971, when the plant would add conversion van production and begin production on the Chevrolet Vega.
+The Firebird and Chevrolet's full-size models would be moved to other plants by 1971, when the plant added conversion van production and began production of the Chevrolet Vega.